 Cordyceps mushroom benefits are mainly because of the active components that act as an anti-inflammatory.
 These suppress tissue injury associated with the pathological processes of many inflammatory diseases including bronchitis, inflammatory bowel disease, multiple sclerosis gastritis, and rheumatoid arthritis (8).

 Cordyceps militaris contain extracellular biopolymers (30 mg/kg/day for 4 weeks) may be helpful as an effective drug for liver fibrosis which may prevent or cure liver fibrosis induced by bile duct ligation and scission (BDL/S) operation (9).

 5. Anticancer properties

-Cordyceps militaris is a rich source of cordycepin, ergosterol and other bioactive compounds which are responsible for growth inhibition on free radical NO and cytokines (TNF- and IL-12) production and inhibit colon cells proliferation by cell cycle arrest and induce apoptosis (10).
+Cordycepin, ergosterol and other bioactive compounds are also a reason of cordyceps mushroom benefits. they are responsible for growth inhibition on free radical NO and cytokines (TNF- and IL-12) production and inhibit colon cells proliferation by cell cycle arrest and induce apoptosis (10).
 Moreover, cordycepin inhibited cell growth and decreased cell cycle proteins further anti-tumor effects for the treatment of bladder cancer cells, human lung carcinoma cells, human colorectal carcinoma cells, hepatocellular carcinoma cells, breast cancer (11,12).